 'Senior Sneaker' Exercise Program

-Montgomery County Recreation's popular Senior Sneaker Program helps adults age 55 and older have access to a quality exercise/weight rooms across the county at a very affordable $50 annual membership charge.
+Montgomery County Recreation's popular Senior Sneaker Program helps adults age 55 and older have access to quality exercise/weight rooms across the county at a very affordable $50 annual membership charge.
 For this low fee, members can use the exercise/weight rooms during regular hours at any of our community recreation centers.